 Organize meetings you don't plan to attend: When using Outlook, you can't organize a meeting without being listed as an attendee.
 If you schedule the meeting in Google Calendar, however, you can remove yourself from the attendee list.

 Schedule First Weekday or First Weekend Day recurrences.
 To schedule such a meeting, use Outlook.

 And be aware of the following when...

 Forwarding meeting invitations: If you create a meeting in Google Calendar and uncheck the "Guests can invite others" option, and if an attendee in Outlook then forwards the meeting, the recipient gets the forwarded invitation and can click Accept to accept it.
 However, this does not add the event to the recipient's calendar (since guests are disallowed from inviting others).

 Requesting invitation responses: If you enable Notifications for your calendar in your Google Calendar settings, then create a meeting in Outlook and choose not to receive responses from attendees (you don't select the Request Response option), you will still receive responses.

 Accepting new meeting time proposals from Outlook users: If you create an event and an invitee proposes a new meeting time from Outlook, you'll receive the proposal in email as usual.
-However, you can't accept the proposal from the Gmail interface by clicking Accept in the email.
-You can only accept it that way from Outlook 2007.
+You can accept the invitation in the Gmail interface by clicking Accept in the email.

 Scheduling a monthly recurring event on the 31st of the month: Outlook users will see events on the last day of every month (even those with only 30 days).
 Google Calendar users will see events only in months with 31 days.